-For a given number of segments m the minimization of GCV, results in the optimum values of $\tau{\lambda}$ and $\tau{\mu}$ .
+For a given number of segments m, the minimization of GCV results in the optimum values of τ{λ} and τ{μ} .
 This can be repeated for several trial values of m until the global minimum of GCV is reached.

-Relation to broken line smoothing and other methods
+Relationship to broken line smoothing and other methods

-The formalization of the above setting of the broken line smoothing interpolation (BLSI) method was derived from that of the single broken line method (Koutsoyiannis 2000), by adding a linear function of the explanatory variable t, along with the introduction of the smoothness term $\Psi^{T}\Psi$ in the corresponding problem formulation.
-This allows implementing GCV in the parameter selection procedure.
-The main difference is the fact that the present method uses two broken lines, to obtain the vector of estimates $\hat{y}$ , from equation (11).
-Thus, the method does not provide the vertices of a single broken line, but the estimates of points $(x_i, y_i)$ with available $t(x_i)$ values, for i=1, ..., n, fitted to the problem of interest.
-The above characteristics of the proposed method, do not appear neither at smoothing splines nor at another piecewise linear regression method.
+The formalization of the above setting of the broken line smoothing interpolation (BLSI) method was derived from that of the single broken line method (Koutsoyiannis 2000), by adding a linear function of the explanatory variable t, along with the introduction of the smoothness term $\Psi^T \Psi$ in the corresponding problem formulation.
+This allows GCV to be implemented in the parameter selection procedure.
+The main difference is the fact that the present method uses two broken lines to obtain the vector of estimates \hat{y} from equation (11).
+Thus, the method does not provide the vertices of a single broken line, but the estimates of points (x_i, y_i) with available $t(x_i)$ values (i = 1, ..., n) fitted to the problem of interest.
+The above characteristics of the proposed method do not appear either in smoothing splines or in any other piecewise linear regression method.

 It should be obvious from the above discourse that BLSI does not require linearity between the involved variables, namely y, x and the explanatory variable t, but local linearity is incorporated in the mathematical framework in a broken line approach.
-Also, the functional dependence, in terms of vectors d, e, the number of segments, m, and the tension parameters $\tau{\lambda}$ and $\tau{\mu}$ , is neither constant nor a priori known, but in each case is determined through the procedure of minimizing the generalized cross-validation (GCV).
+Also, the functional dependence, in terms of vectors d, e, the number of segments, m, and the tension parameters τ{λ} and τ{μ} , is neither constant nor known a priori, but in each case is determined through the procedure of minimizing the GCV.

-Finally, the method retains the remarkable property of the broken line smoothing (Koutsoyiannis 2000), that the resolution (length of consecutive segments of the broken line) $\delta$ does not necessarily has to coincide with that of the given data points, but it can be either finer or coarser, depending on the specific requirements of the problem of interest.
+Finally, the method retains the remarkable property of broken line smoothing (Koutsoyiannis 2000), in that the resolution (length of consecutive segments of the broken line) δ does not necessarily have to coincide with that of the given data points, but can be either finer or coarser, depending on the specific requirements of the problem of interest.